Skip to content

 Compensation isn't as complicated as some people make it out to be.

-Sure, designing a great plan involves a lot—it needs to be affordable for the company, easy to manage, and most importantly, it has to produce great results.
-But the real issue with most compensation plans is that they’re focused on the numbers that companies care about rather than what’s needed to motivate the people the plan is targeting.
+Sure, a lot can go into designing a great plan, but the result should be affordable, produce superior results, and be easy to understand and manage.
+The real issue with most compensation plans is that they’re focused on the numbers that companies care about rather than what’s needed to motivate the people the plan is targeting.

 Many of the plans I see are built around factors like what other companies are paying, how the owner was compensated in the past, or how long it takes to calculate paychecks.
 While none of these are necessarily wrong, they miss the core point: compensation is about motivating people.
 And, unfortunately, many comp plans fail to get people to actually change their behavior in ways that benefit the business.